Afuang: Bounty Hunter

 Afuang: Bounty Hunter is a 1988 Philippine biographical action film directed by Mike Relon Makiling.
-The film stars Phillip Salvador as the title role.
+The film stars Phillip Salvador in the title role.
 The film is based on the life of Abner Afuang, a former police officer who was a Pagsanjan mayor by the time the film was released.

 Critic Lav Diaz gave Afuang a positive review for its writing, production design and action scenes, though he opposed the film's superhuman-like portrayal of Afuang.

 The film is streaming online on YouTube.